-For example, the Best Practice Guidelines in the Use of Physical Restraint in Ireland provides questions with regard to an assessment whether the restraint has been taken place as a last resort.

-When making a judgement about whether to physically restrain a young person, care staff and managers need to take account of relevant factors such as:
+For example, the Best Practice Guidelines in the Use of Physical Restraint in Ireland provides questions with regard to the assessment whether the restraints are used as a measure last resort.
+When assessing whether to physically restrain a young person or not, staff and the institution administration need to take into account relevant questions including:

-- Is there an alternative strategy that carries fewer risks than physical restraint, such as, supervision of the young person from a safe distance or distraction or diversion? - Are there medical, psychological or other safety warnings to avoid the use of physical restraint with the child in question? - Is this intervention appropriate to the developmental stage of the young person? - What has been learned from previous experience, if any, of physically restraining this young person?
+- Is there an alternative strategy that carries fewer risks than physical restraint, such as, supervision of the young person from a safe distance or distraction or diversion?; - Are there medical, psychological or other safety warnings to avoid the use of physical restraint with the child in question?; - Is this intervention appropriate to the developmental stage of the young person?; - What has been learned from previous experience, if any, of physically restraining this young person?

-(Source: The Best Practice Guidelines in the Use of Physical Restraint, 2006, section 10.
+Source: The Best Practice Guidelines in the Use of Physical Restraint, 2006, section 10.
 2; Irish Youth Justice Service, 2012, p.
-4).
+4.

-Similar best practices as with the use of force and restraint could be developed for disciplinary measures, including the use of separation / isolation, which should be avoided at all costs, particularly given the impact on the mental health of juveniles and the additional restraints such as deprivation of family contact.
+Similar best practices regarding the use of force and restraint could be developed for disciplinary measures or other forms of legally sanctioned violence (see chapter 3), which should be avoided at all costs, particularly given the impact on the mental health of juveniles and the additional restraints such as deprivation of family contact.

 There should also be clear rules with regard to searching mechanisms.
-Only, in seven of the Member States of the European Commission there are special rules for the police concerning the stopping, searching or detaining of a child (European Commission, 2014).
-Regarding all the use of violence by staff, national law should provide for detailed guidance with regard to the grounds for its use, the competent authorities and procedural safeguard, including complaints mechanisms.
+Research commissioned by the European Commission (EU) indicates that only seven EU Member States have special rules for the police concerning the stopping, searching or detention of a child (European Commission, 2014).
+Regarding the use of all violence by staff, national law should provide for detailed guidance with regard to the grounds for its use, the competent authorities and procedural safeguards, including adequate and child friendly information and effective remedies, such as complaints mechanisms.